SwaneGhost/India_Covid_Prediction/README.md

 use python 3.11 only and add every package you use to rquirements.txt!!! add yakis work here, fix eval, add total eval, write readme,

+in your env run `conda env create -f environment.yaml` repo was built on windows with vscode, running may vary using a different system.